I've done it, and I think most everybody can... but...

 Before he came to me, he used to eat peanuts all day to keep his energy up, but he is allergic to peanuts...

 I am having a call with him this coming week... we'll brain storm how to expand his diet so he doesn't burn his hard earned muscle...
 Not a good sign.
-When you burn muscle it means you use protein for fuel... and you pay the price for it.
+When you burn muscle it means you are protein deficient... and you pay the price for it.
+He has already damaged his shoulders...

-Vegetarians and vegans have a tough time giving their bodies enough fat.
+Vegetarians and vegans also have a tough time giving their bodies enough fat.

 Plants have the fat only in their seeds, nuts, and those are either expensive, or hard to eat, too much work for most lazy people who prefer comfort over well-being.

-Vegetable oils are not good for anyone, for any ancestry: they are not natural.
+Vegetable oils are not good for hardly anyone, hardly any ancestry: they are not natural.
 The oils prevent many nutrients from being absorbed in the intestines... so cooking with oils is not a solution for a mostly vegetable based diet eater.
-So the choice is: nuts, sickness, or muscle loss...
+(I have found that rice based or corn based diets, Far Eastern, and African diets can use some oils, but if they start eating processed foods, this turns them to sluggish and fat... because the processed foods kill the intestinal bacteria... you can't win, can you?)
+So the choice of vegans and vegetarians is: nuts, sickness, or muscle loss...

-I get my fat from butter, from lamb, and from nuts: almonds and walnuts.
+I get my fat from butter, ghee, from lamb, and from nuts: almonds and walnuts.

 If I calculate my food bill: it would not cover a health insurance...
-And with health insurance you still need to eat, and get sick...
-I haven't been sick in 20 years...
+And after you pay for health insurance you still need to eat, but you also get sick...
+I haven't been sick in 20 years... except when I fell and broke my wrist.

 I prefer to eat well.
 Really...
 Even financially it's a good deal.

-I put my Irish grass fed butter into my coffee... why? because it makes the coffee smoother, easier to drink.
+French butter into my coffee... why? because it makes the coffee smoother, easier to drink.
 And provides my body with fat to burn.
-Same with almonds.
-I eat about half a pound a day... sometimes more.
+And it's delicious.

 Chewing is good for you.
 It's calming, it keeps you in touch with your body, and it keeps your vagus nerve trained to work...
 Result: your digestion improves.
 By a lot...